Anainwal07/ChatsUp/README.md

 2. Routes :
   It consists of 3 files :-

-  1. AuthRoutes for Signup , Login and Logout :- a.router.post("/login" , loginUser)  ; //calls when user will try to login
+  1. AuthRoutes for Signup , Login and Logout :-
+  2.                                             a.router.post("/login" , loginUser)  ; //calls when user will try to login

                                                  b.router.post("/signup", singupUser) ; //calls when user will try to signup

                                                  c.router.post("/logout", logoutUser) ; //calls when user will logout

-  2. messageRoutes for Sending and receiving messages :- a. router.get("/:id", protectRoute, getMessages)  ;//calls when the user will get any messages from other users
+  3. messageRoutes for Sending and receiving messages :-

+                                                         a. router.get("/:id", protectRoute, getMessages)  ;//calls when the user will get any messages from other users

                                                          b. router.post("/send/:id", protectRoute, sendMessage)  ;//calls when the user will send any message to other user

-  3. UserRoutes for collecting all the users and displaying their name at the side :- a.  router.get("/", protectRoute, getUsersForSidebar);//calls automatically to get the users from DB , to reflect at the sidebar
+  5. UserRoutes for collecting all the users and displaying their name at the side :-

+                                                         a.  router.get("/", protectRoute, getUsersForSidebar);//calls automatically to get the users from DB , to reflect at the sidebar

 3. Controllers :
    It consists of 3 files :-
-   1. AuthControllers for handling the requests from authRoutes :- a. export const LoginRoutes()
+   1. AuthControllers for handling the requests from authRoutes :-

+                                                                  a. export const LoginRoutes()
                                                                   b. export const SignupRoutes()
                                                                   c. export const LogoutRoutes()

-   2. MessageControllers for handling the requests from messageRoutes :- a. export const GetMessage()
+   2. MessageControllers for handling the requests from messageRoutes :-

+                                                            a. export const GetMessage()
                                                             b. export const SendMessage()

-   3. UserControllers for handling hte requests from userRoutes :- export const getSideBarUsers ()
+   3. UserControllers for handling hte requests from userRoutes :-

+                                                            a . export const getSideBarUsers ()

 4. Middleware :

         const protectRoutes = async() => {
           //validate the user before sending or receiving any message .
         }
         export default protectRoute ;

     It acts as a wall or bridge bw the routes and the controllers to ensure safety and data Integrity .
     It consists of a single file i.e protectRoute that will get executed before performing any action like sending or recieving message .